thousandbrainsproject/tbp.monty/docs/overview/glossary.md

 In Monty, a [feature] is defined as a characteristic that can be sensed at a specific location.
 Features may vary depending on the sensory modality (for example, color in vision but not in touch).

+**See Also:** [Feature (machine learning)]

 # Graph

 A set of nodes that are connected to each other with edges.
 Both nodes and edges can have features associated with them.
 For instance, all graphs used in the Monty project have a location associated with each node and a variable list of features.
 An edge can, for example, have a [displacement](#displacement) associated with it.

 # Inductive Bias

-In Monty, [inductive bias] is defined as an assumption that is built into an algorithm/model.
+Inductive bias is an assumption that is built into an algorithm/model.
 If the assumption holds, this can make the model a lot more efficient than without the inductive bias.
 However, it will cause problems when the assumption does not hold.

+**See Also:** [Inductive bias]

 # Learning Module